microplastics-cluster/fragment-mnp/_sources/config.md

 (config:solver_max_step)=
 `solver_max_step`
-: *Optional, float, default: np.inf.*
+: *Optional, float, default: `np.inf`.*
 : Set a maximum step size for the ODE solver.
 This might be particularly useful for stiff problems that cause numerical instability.

 (config:solver_t_eval)=
 `solver_t_eval`
-: *Optional, str equal to `integer`, None, or list of integers or floats, default: `integer`.*
+: *Optional, str equal to "integer", None, or list of integers or floats, default: "integer".*
 : Time points at which to store the computed solution, passed to [scipy.integrate.solve_ivp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html).
-If the string "integer" is provide, the model stores monotonic integer timesteps from 0 to `n_timesteps`, i.e. `solver_t_eval = np.arange(n_timesteps)`.
+If the string "integer" is provided, the model stores iterative integer timesteps with a step of 1 from 0 to `n_timesteps`, i.e. `solver_t_eval = np.arange(n_timesteps)`.
 If `None`, the points selected by the solver are used (which might be controlled by the `solver_max_step` option).
-If a list or integers or floats is provided, these are used directly as the time points.
+If a list of integers or floats is provided, these are used directly as the time points.
 An error will be thrown if these lie outside of the model time span.